St Matthias Islands

 The St Matthias Islands (also known as the Mussau islands) are a small archipelago group of islands in the Bismarck Archipelago, in northern Papua New Guinea.
 They are within New Ireland Province.
+The archipelago is home to the St. Matthias languages.

 Geography

 There are at least 10 islands.
 The largest and most northerly is Mussau.

 To the southwest of Mussau are: Eloaua, Emananus, Boliu, Emussau, Ebanalu, Ekaleu, and a few smaller isles.

 To the east of Mussau are: Emirau, and further east is Tench Island.

 The islands have been designated as an Endemic Bird Area by Birdlife International.